ray-project/ray/doc/source/serve/index.md

 :::{dropdown} Data scientist
 :animate: fade-in-slide-down

-Serve is easy to use.
+Serve makes it easy to go from a laptop to a cluster.
 You can test your models (and your entire deployment graph) on your local machine before deploying it to production on a cluster.
 You don't need to know heavyweight Kubernetes concepts or cloud configurations to use Serve.

 :::

 :::{dropdown} ML engineer
 :animate: fade-in-slide-down

-Serve helps you scale out the deployment and runs them reliably and efficiently to save costs.
-With Serve's first-class model composition API, you can combine models together and build end-to-end applications.
-Additionally, Serve natively runs on Kubernetes with minimal operation overhead.
+Serve helps you scale out your deployment and runs them reliably and efficiently to save costs.
+With Serve's first-class model composition API, you can combine models together with business logic and build end-to-end user-facing applications.
+Additionally, Serve runs natively on Kubernetes with minimal operation overhead.
 :::

 :::{dropdown} ML platform engineer
 :animate: fade-in-slide-down

-Serve specializes in ML model serving.
-As such, it can be an important and reliable component as part of your ML platform stack.
+Serve specializes in scalable and reliable ML model serving.
+As such, it can be an important plug-and-play component of your ML platform stack.
 Serve supports arbitrary Python code and therefore integrates well with the MLOps ecosystem.
 You can use it with model optimizers (ONNX, TVM), model monitoring systems (Seldon Alibi, Arize), model registries (MLFlow, Weights and Biases), machine learning frameworks (XGBoost, Scikit-learn), data app UIs (Gradio, Streamlit), and Web API frameworks (FastAPI, gRPC).

 :::